OpenLimark/docker-mongocli/README.md

 # docker-mongocli
-A base Docker image for serving MongoDB CLI tools
+This is a base Docker image for serving MongoDB CLI tools